keyvanip/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
 ## I. Abstract
 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 32% of all deaths worldwide [[1]](https://www.who.int/news-room/fact-sheets/detail/cardiovascular-diseases-(cvds)).
 In the United States, about 1 in 4 deaths are caused by CVDs [[2]](https://www.cdc.gov/heartdisease/index.htm).
-Therefore, it is important to detect cardiovascular diseases as early as possible and prevent further complications.
+Hence, it is important to detect cardiovascular diseases as early as possible and prevent further complications.
 In this project, I aim to build and analyze supervised Machine Learning and regression models that can accurately predict heart disease in a sample population.
 The collected [dataset](https://www.kaggle.com/fedesoriano/heart-failure-prediction) contains 12 features that is used for this classification problem.

 ## II.
 Dataset Description
 1. Age: age of the patient [years]